csiro/ClassicHCAS/README.md

 status](https://github.com/csiro/ClassicHCAS/workflows/R-CMD-check/badge.svg)](https://github.com/csiro/ClassicHCAS/actions)
 ![maintenance-status](https://img.shields.io/badge/maintenance-active-brightgreen.svg)

-## What Is ClassicHCAS?
+## What is ClassicHCAS?

 `ClassicHCAS` is the R implementation of the Habitat Condition Assessment System (HCAS), a CSIRO method for estimating habitat condition from remote sensing data and reference ecosystem samples.
 HCAS compares the relationship between predicted and observed remote sensing variables at reference sites with the same relationship at target locations.
 Sites that behave more like the reference system receive higher habitat condition scores.

 This package consolidates the original HCAS toolset into a single R package and uses `Rcpp` for the computationally intensive steps.

-## What The Package Does
+## What the package does

 `ClassicHCAS` supports the main HCAS workflow: